Herman de Lynden: Eighty Years' War

 After returning to the Low Countries, he participated in the capture of Rotterdam, then received a company of 300 Low Germans to fight with Maximilien de Hénin-Liétard, with whom he participated in the Siege of Mons (1572), the Siege of Haarlem and Noerdange.
 Subsequently, he participated in the Battle of Mookerheyde, and was responsible for the defense of the Muiderslot, in Muiden.

-In 1577, he was named captain of the Halberd guard of Archduke Matthias, and later became counselor of Alexander Farnese, Duke of Parma, then governor of the Spanish Netherlands.
+In 1577, he was named captain of the Halberd guard of Archduke Matthias, and later became counselor of Alexander Farnese, Duke of Parma, then governor of the Southern Netherlands.

 War of Cologne

 After escaping an assassination attempt on the Duke of Parma in Antwerp, he returned to the court of Prince-bishop Ernest of Bavaria in Liège.
 Ernest named him colonel and member of his State council and his Privy council.